sourcelabs-nl/spring-cloud-contract-demo/README.md

 One way of doing this is using the Groovy Contract DSL in which you can define request-response interaction using a Groovy DSL, which is being used in this example application.

-Example Groovy DSL: requesting an order from the server with id=1 should return a response with at least the id fields in the json response.
+An example for the following scenario: requesting an order from the server with `id=1` should return an order containing at least an fields named `id` in the json response.

+Groovy file: `assertGetOrderById.groovy`:
 ```groovy
 package contracts.order